nabetama/ES6-CLI-PlayGround-Minimum/README.md

 # ES6-CLI-PlayGround-Minimum

-It is very small package you started ECMAScript2015.
+It is very small and simple package for start ECMAScript2015.

 ## example